Axis home, length, and position presets. Open these settings in the app

 Enabling this setting will run a homing command for each axis upon boot.
 This is most useful for allowing FarmBot to recover and resume operations after a power outage.
 Note that ENCODERS, STALL DETECTION, or LIMIT SWITCHES must be ON for this feature.

 If the SET AXIS LENGTH setting for an axis is non-zero, FarmBot will stop at the axis maximum.
+These settings are enabled by default for all three axes and should only be disabled under certain custom installation circumstances.

 This setting will allow movements to only occur in negative coordinates for the chosen axis.
 This is most useful for the z-axis if you want your home position to be at the highest point and for FarmBot to move down into negative coordinates.